-Families are justifiably fearful that correctional facilities in New York will eliminate or reduce visiting hours in favor of charging for video conferencing, an alarming trend occurring in jails across the country and encouraged by video conferencing companies and jails that profit from it.1 This trend began before the pandemic, and will likely be accelerated now that more jails are implementing video conferencing and facing budget shortfalls as a result of Covid-19.
-California and Massachusetts passed laws to protect in-person visiting, and it is prudent for New York to do so: it is easier to prevent this alarming practice than to reverse it.
+Families are justifiably fearful that correctional facilities in New York will eliminate or reduce visiting hours in favor of fee-based video conferencing, an alarming trend occurring in jails across the country and encouraged by video conferencing companies and jails that profit from it.
+California, Illinois, and Massachusetts passed laws to protect in-person visiting and legislation is pending in more jurisdictions.
+It is prudent for New York to pass legislation to protect in-person visits: it is easier to prevent this alarming practice than to reverse it.